Get free heat pump quotes

 Heat pumps are designed to work in cold temperatures, and it’s normal for them to get covered by ice or snow in the winter.

-However, if ice keeps building up on and inside your heat pump’s outdoor unit, it could indicate a problem with the defrost function, the outdoor fan, refrigerant levels, or lack of airflow.
+However, you will likely have a heat pump problem if ice keeps building up on and inside your heat pump’s outdoor unit, it could indicate something is wrong with the defrost function, the outdoor fan, refrigerant levels, or lack of airflow.
 Here’s what to look out for:

 A broken defrost function